m00nlight/m00nlight.github.io/_posts/2018-11-18-prolog-clpfd-solve-killer-sudoku-and-greater-killer-sudoku.md

          to solve logical puzzle like sudoku using SWI-Prolog's clpfd package.
-In this post, I will show you how you can make very small modification to the sudoku solver to solve famous sudoku varients like killer sudoku and greater killer sudoku.
+In this post, I will show you how you can make very small modification to the sudoku solver to solve famous sudoku variants like killer sudoku and greater killer sudoku.
 ---
 {% include JB/setup %}